Analysis & Conclusions (Cambridge (CIE) IGCSE Geography)

 • The mean (average) is calculated by adding up all of the values in the data set and then dividing by the total number of values in the data set

 • The median is the middle value of a set of data.
-The numbers are arranged in rank order and then the middle value selected
+The numbers are arranged in rank order and then the middle value is selected

 Range

-• A measure of dispersion - the spread of data around the average
+• A measure of dispersion—the spread of data around the average

 Anomalies